-1) Move from licensed and registered assisted living home to licensed and registered nursing facility
+1) Move from licensed and registered assisted living facility (ALF) to licensed and registered nursing facility

-An active ALTCS customer lived in an assisted living home in January 2021.
-The assisted living home is licensed and registered with AHCCCS.
+An active ALTCS customer lived in an ALF in January 2021.
+The ALF is licensed and registered with AHCCCS.
 The customer is not married and has no other health insurance.
 The share of cost calculation is as follows: